Winter Camping in a Campervan

 Most winter campsites will provide at least a toilet and possibly a hot shower and running water as well, but there are plenty of other options if you are not at a campground.
 We highly recommend checking out a local recreational center.
 You can take a swim, get a hot shower along with a steam or sauna at most mountain rec centers.
 We have found that some even offer 24hr facilities and free parking nearby….

 Colorado also has an abundance of hot springs you can visit (a lot offer camping too). http://www.colorado.com/articles/27-colorado-hot-springs-quick-guide

 Always let someone know where you are going to be, especially if you plan to be out of cell phone range.
 We recommend you give us a copy of your itinerary so we know where to find you in case of an emergency.
 We recommend this for trips year round, but especially in the harsher winter conditions.

 Be aware of your surroundings.
 DO NOT PARK SOMEWHERE YOU CAN GET PLOWED IN WITH SNOW.

-Each of our Eurovans campers has a 12,000 BTU propane furnace to keep you toasty.
-Each rental comes with a full tank of propane.
-There’s enough propane to keep the heater on non-stop, full-blast for 36 hours.
-You probably won’t be doing that though, so it should be enough to keep you warm at night for a week-long trip with enough to spare for cooking and powering the fridge.
+Each of our Eurovan Full Campers, Custom Luxury Promasters, and Promaster Solis campers have a gasoline or propane furnace to keep you toasty.
+Each rental comes with a full tank of propane if needed.
+It will keep you warm at night with enough to spare for cooking and powering the fridge.
 If for any reason you are running low on propane there are plenty of convenient locations statewide like gas stations, campsites and hardware stores to stop and have it filled.